-- The columns for the IDs: for example, CourseID and TermID for the LinkTables/CourseTerm.csv link table - A column called "URL" containing a URL linking to the resource specified by the ID or IDs
+The columns for the IDs: for example, CourseID and TermID for the LinkTables/CourseTerm.csv link table A column called "URL" containing a URL linking to the resource specified by the ID or IDs.
+This column is optional if additional columns are added, as described below.

-Link tables may contain other columns in addition to the mandatory columns mentioned above.
+Link tables may contain other columns in addition to the mandatory columns mentioned above, if needed.
+These columns should start with the prefix "X-", to clarify that they are user-defined.